SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 .. note::

     The ``Any`` type matches any type, including optional types.
-    Assigning an optional value without unwrapping it is often a mistake --- to help you notice that mistake,
+    Because using an optional value without unwrapping it is usually a mistake, Swift gives you a warning if you use an optional value where a value of ``Any`` type is expected --- for example, in a function call or in an assignment.
-    this sort of assignment causes a warning.
     To suppress the warning,
     use the ``as`` operator to make an explicit upcast.